M.C the Max: 2014–2015: Unveiling

 M.C the Max made their comeback in about 5 years with the release of their seventh full-length album Unveiling on January 2.
 This was their newest full-length album release since their sixth full-length album was dropped on 2008.
 Teasers for one of the tracks on the album, "Night We Shine" was released on December 17, 2013.
 Meanwhile, the teaser for the title track "Wind That Blows" was released on December 30.

 Their title track "Wind That Blows" swept various music charts and remained in the 1st place upon its release.
 It also won the Ballad Music Star award at the 6th Melon Music Awards in 2014.
 Other songs on the album, including "Lying on your lips" and "Night We Shine" also won a lot of popularity among the public and overall, their comeback was a hugely successful one.

 M.C the Max members also started venturing out to other areas of entertainment, and also started participating in the soundtracks for various television series.
 Most notably, member Lee Soo released "U" for the television series It's Okay, That's Love and the group also released "Looking at You for the television series Birth of a Beauty.
 Teasers for their soundtrack "Looking at You" were revealed on November 21.

 Lee Soo also confirmed his participation on the third season of the popular MBC variety program I Am a Singer.
 However, due to previous stories that Lee Soo was involved in child prostitution which generated much publicity, the panelists of I Am a Singer objected to his participation.
 MBC responded saying that to prevent further controversy, Lee Soo ultimately would also not be able to participate in the variety program.

-On April 23, their soundtrack "That Man" for the television series The Girl Who Sees Smells also became very popular and received a lot of love.
+On April 23, their soundtrack "That Man" for the television series A Girl Who Sees Smells also became very popular and received a lot of love.